martinResearch/postponed/README.md

 ## Alternatives

 * Dask's [delayed decorator](https://dask.pydata.org/en/latest/delayed.html).
-Does not perform run-time type checks and requires to install Dask and all its dependencies.
+Does not perform run-time type checks and requires installing Dask and all its dependencies.
 * [lazy python](https://pypi.org/project/lazy_python/).
 Does not perform run-time type checks and seems unmaintained.